hekangbit/cpplox/README.md

 # cpplox
-this is a lox interpreter project, it is a tree-walk interpreter.<br>
+this is a tree-walk interpreter project for lox-language.<br>
-The original author implemented it in java, but this code has implemented it in CPP<br>
+The original project was implemented in java, here I use CPP.<br>

 ## build & run
 mkdir build<br>